-Lavender vs Lilac, what is the difference between the two colors and what is the meaning and psychology behind these colors?
-Do they have psychological influences?
+Lavender vs Lilac Color, what is the difference between the two colors and what is the meaning and psychology behind them, do they have psychological influences and what common associations do they have?

 Both colors are named after Lavender and Lilac flowers.
-Each colors also have their own shades and varieties, for example, Rich, Pale and Deep varieties.
+Each colors also have their own shades and varieties.

 Both colors have strong connections to femininity.
 They’re caring, emotional and naturally nurturing colors.
 They often place the needs of others before their own, especially Lilac.
 Lilac is somewhat immature due to its pinkish appearance.